Medical Billing and Coding Program

 Graduates of this Medical Billing and Coding training program will also be eligible to sit for the Certified Electronic Health Records Specialist (CEHRS) Certification or the Certified Billing and Coding Specialist (CBCS) Certification.

 In an effort to improve the management and accuracy of health records and patient data, the medical industry continues to transition from paper records to electronic records.

-As the aging population grows and the need for health care rises, the demand for technicians to organize and manage health records as well as process claims is expected to increase.
+As the aging population grows and the need for health care rises, the demand for medical billing and coding technicians to organize and manage health records as well as process claims is expected to increase.

-The Medical Billing and Coding Program training program can be completed in as little as 9 months or 36 weeks.
-Day and evening shifts are available.
+The Medical Billing and Coding training program can be completed in as little as 9 months or 36 weeks.
+Day and evening classes are available.

 Medical Billing and Coding Program Courses

 The following courses represent some of the program curriculum for the Medical Billing and Coding training program offered at Peloton College.

 Electronic Health Records Simulations and Case Studies

 Medical Terminology Courses